Knoebels Amusement Resort

-Knoebels Amusement Resort (/kəˈnoʊbəlz/) is a family-owned and operated amusement park, picnic grove, and campground in Elysburg, Pennsylvania.
-Opened in 1926, it is the United States's largest free-admission park.
-The park has more than 60 rides including three wooden roller coasters, three steel roller coasters, a 1913 carousel, and two haunted house dark rides.
+Knoebels Amusement Resort (/kəˈnoʊbəlz/) (oftened shortened to just Knoebels) is a family-owned and operated amusement park, picnic grove, and campground in Elysburg, Pennsylvania.
+Opened in 1926, it is the United States' largest free-admission park.
+Visitors are able to ride the park's attractions by purchasing unlimited-access wristbands, limited-access hand stamps, or books of tickets.

-The amusement park is owned and operated by the Knoebel (pronounced kuh-NO-bel) family.
-The park's name has traditionally been spelled "Knoebels" without the apostrophe, and appears that way on all official park advertising and correspondence.
+The amusement park is owned and operated by the Knoebel family.
+The park's name has traditionally been spelled "Knoebels" without an apostrophe, and appears that way on all official park advertising and correspondence.

-The park and its rides have won awards from organizations such as Amusement Today, American Coaster Enthusiasts (ACE), and the International Association of Amusement Parks and Attractions.
-In 2014, Travel Channel rated Knoebels one of their Top 10 Family Friendly Amusement Parks in the United States.
+The park has 58 rides, including three wooden roller coasters, three steel roller coasters, a 1913 carousel, and a dark ride.
+The park and its rides have won awards from organizations such as Amusement Today, American Coaster Enthusiasts (ACE), and the International Association of Amusement Parks and Attractions (IAAPA).
+In 2014, Travel Channel rated Knoebels one of their Top 10 Family Friendly Amusement Parks in the United States, and in 2026, TripAdvisor ranked it as the number one amusement park in the United States.

 History

 Knoebels is located in a small wooded valley in central Pennsylvania.
-In 1828, a local man by the name of Henry Knoebel purchased the land for $931 (equivalent to $26,638 in 2024).
-The valley, originally known as "Peggy's Farm", was used as farming land until the early 1900s, when a creek-fed swimming hole was introduced.
+In 1828, a local man by the name of Henry Knoebel purchased the land for $931 (equivalent to $32,360 in 2026).
+The valley, originally known as Peggy's Farm, was used as farming land until the early 1900s, when a creek-fed swimming hole was introduced.
 Knoebel turned the property into a popular picnic destination, attracting Sunday travelers and horse-drawn hayride wagons.
 Soft drinks, ice cream, and snacks were sold to visitors.
-As the popularity of "Knoebels Grove" grew, Knoebel leased plots of land along the creeks for use as summer cottage sites.
-Some of these privately owned cottages, as well as cottages Knoebel built and rented, still exist on the property today.
+As the popularity of the area (which was known as Knoebels Grove by this point) grew, the owners leased plots of land along the creeks for use as summer cottage sites.
+Some of these privately owned cottages still exist on the property today.